thin-edge/thin-edge.io/docs/src/references/tedge-log-management.md

 ```

 The plugin then checks the `tedge-log-plugin.toml` file for the log type in the incoming message (`mosquitto`),
-retrieves the log files using the `target` glob pattern provided in the plugin config file,
+retrieves the log files using the `path` glob pattern provided in the plugin config file,
 including only the ones modified within the date range(`2013-06-22T17:03:14.000+02:00` to `2013-06-23T18:03:14.000+02:00`),
 with the content filtered by the search text(`ERROR`) and the maximum line count(`1000`).

-This filtered content is then uploaded to the given URL as `uploadUrl` via an HTTP PUT request.
+This filtered content is then uploaded to the given URL as `url` via an HTTP PUT request.

 During the process, the plugin updates the command status via MQTT
-by publishing a retained message to the topic `<root>/<identifier>/cmd/log_upload/<id>`,
+by publishing a retained message to the same `<root>/<identifier>/cmd/log_upload/<id>` topic,
-which is the same topic where the command is received.
+where the command is received.

-On the reception of a new log file upload command, the plugin updates the status to `executing `.
+On the reception of a new log file upload command, the plugin updates the status to `executing`.
-On the reception of the HTTP success status code after uploading a file to the file transfer repository, the plugin updates the status to `successful`.
+After successfully uploading the file to the file transfer repository, the plugin updates the status to `successful`.
 If any unexpected error occurs, the plugin updates the status to `failed` with a `reason`.

 Thus, the operation status update message for the above example looks like below.